 \subsection{Instruction-based Meta In-context Learning}

-After data synthesis, we use the combination of instruction-tuning~\citep{wei2022finetuned} and meta in-context learning~\citep{min-etal-2022-metaicl} by connecting the natural language instruction for the constraints and a few (i.e., 5) demonstrations (i.e., constraint instruction-output pairs) of the same constraint or composition of constraints as the input text.
-To enable the model to do controlled text generation both with and without demonstrations, we leave 50\% of the examples with no demonstrations during training.
-The model is trained with maximum likelihood estimation and teacher forcing following previous work on pre-training and fine-tuning text-to-text models.
+After the above data synthesis process, we use a combination of instruction tuning~\citep{wei2022finetuned} and meta in-context learning~\citep{min-etal-2022-metaicl} where we prepend the natural language instructions for the constraints with 5 demonstrations, i.e., constraint--output pairs, of the same constraint or a composition of several constraints.
+To enable the model to do controlled text generation both with and without demonstrations, we omit the demonstrations from 50\% of the examples during training.
+In those cases, we just perform instruction tuning.
+Given the collection of instructions (and demonstrations), we fine-tune the language model using maximum likelihood estimation and teacher forcing.\looseness=-1

-In sum, for a text sequence $\mathbf{X}$ in a general text corpus $\mathbf{D}$, the loss function can be expressed by:

-where $\theta, \phi, \beta$ denotes the function mapping a text sequence to the derived constraint or composition of constraints; mapping a constraint code to natural language instructions; and mapping a constraint type to randomly sampled 5 examples in the same constraint type, which are described in Section \ref{sec:data}, \ref{sec:verbalization}, and \ref{sec:metaicl}, respectively.
-We present more training details in Section \ref{sec:training} and the Appendix.